thatvirtualboy/thatvirtualboy.github.io/_pages/echodots.md

 </div>

 <div class="faq-item">
-    <h6 class="faq-question">Do Echos stack?</h6>
+    <h6 class="faq-question">Can Echos be stacked?</h6>
     <p class="faq-answer">
-        Yes.
-Echos can be accumulated through In-App Purchases and weekly refills.
+       Yes, with conditions!
+Weekly Echo refills do not accumulate, but any additional Echos purchased through IAPs will add to your existing balance.
     </p>
 </div>